adhyanaadi/CRUD_Dashboard/README.md

 ## Final Steps
 1. Check if above all dependencies have been installed properly.
-2. Replace the src folder in th CRUD folder with the src folder of this one.
+2. Replace the src folder in th CRUD folder with the src folder of this repository.
-3. Add the server folder from this project to the CRUD folder.
+3. Add the server folder from this repository to the CRUD folder.
 4. Run 'npm install express mongoose body-parser' in the server folder path.

 ## Local Hosting Purpose